yaakulya123/DeepCure/README.md

 - `QRHealthProfileView.swift`: QR code-based health profile
 - `AIGuidanceView.swift`: AI-powered medical assistant

-## Contributing
-Please read [CONTRIBUTING.md](link-to-contributing) for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.